 Projects

-At Danish Polymer Centre we research in extensional rheology, silicone elastomers and synthesis of polymers.
+At the Danish Polymer Centre, we research in silicone elastomers, valorization of waste resources for new materials and synthesis of (bio-based) polymers.

 Current projects